 Helping children in the Andes reach their potential through music! #KCOJauja

-On July 2014 we began a pilot orchestra in Jauja.
-Our goal is to fully implement a Children’s Orchestra in Jauja-Peru, a small city high in the Andes with a central location for many local indigenous and mestizo communities.
+On July 2014 we began auditions to open up an orchestra in Jauja, Peru.
+Jauja is a small city high in the Andes with a central location for many local indigenous and mestizo communities.
 Because of an unplanned centralization, the children, in and around Jauja today, are vulnerable to crime and poverty.
-Through this project these at-risk children will receive formal music training completely free of charge, that is combined with a method of learning that focuses on their own indigenous musical traditions, while at the same time exploring classical and world music masterpieces.
-Understanding the equalizing role of music in society, this focus, will allow them to celebrate and recognize their own cultural heritage, since connecting them with their roots, will in turn help them improve their self esteem, build their identity and acquire skills for the future.
-We need the funding to buy musical instruments (violins, cellos, quenas, charangos, saxophones, guitars, mandolins, etc…), pay for airfare, rent classroom space, hire teachers, buy classroom materials, stipends for master classes’ instructors, etc. Our experience forming a similar children’s orchestra in Miami shows us that this is not only possible, but necessary, especially in a place like Jauja were children are more than eager to learn.
-Our pilot project in Jauja is showing us this.
-As an ayllu, for us music has been an integral part of our support system, a definite factor and an inspiration in developing our diverse careers in fields such as Computer Science, Anthropology, Journalism, Music, etc. It is our understanding and concern that not only are ecosystems and other animal species endangered or fully depleted around the world, but also the traditional knowledge of human groups, that is often harbored and best expressed by their music.
+Through this project these at-risk children receive formal music training completely free of charge, that is combined with a method of learning that focuses on their own indigenous musical traditions, while at the same time exploring classical and world music masterpieces.
+Understanding the equalizing role of music in society, this focus allows them to celebrate and recognize their own cultural heritage, since connecting them with their roots, will, in turn, help them improve their self-esteem, build their identity and acquire skills for the future.
+We continue to rely on the Foundation’s supporters to buy musical instruments (violins, cellos, quenas, charangos, saxophones, guitars, mandolins, etc…), pay for airfare f, rent classroom space, hire teachers, buy classroom materials, stipends for master classes’ instructors, etc. Our experience forming the children’s orchestra in Miami shows us that such a project is not only possible, but necessary, especially in a place like Jauja were children are more than eager to learn.
+Our project in Jauja with 91 children ages 6-18 is showing us this.
+In 2016 our orchestra gained recognition from Peru’s Congress and was featured in the nation’s official newspaper.
+As an ayllu, for us, music has been an integral part of our support system, a definite factor and an inspiration in developing our diverse careers in fields such as Computer Science, Anthropology, Journalism, Music, etc. It is our understanding and concern that not only are ecosystems and other animal species endangered or fully depleted around the world, but also the traditional knowledge of human groups, that is often harbored and best expressed by their music.
 The continuing practice of these endangered musical traditions by these children is therefore fundamentally important in ensuring that knowledge is not lost.